Pretty much Exactly What It Says on the Tin

 - Joey + Rory (husband and wife duo, Rory Lee Feek and Joey Martin Feek) split the vocals on their albums, although Joey has carried most of the singles.

 - Most Lady Antebellum songs are duets between Hillary Scott and Charles Kelley, with Dave Haywood playing several of the instruments.
-"Love Don't Live Here", "Hello World", and "We Owned the Night" are Charles only, "American Honey" and "Downtown" are Hillary only, and "Goodbye Town" is all Charles, except for one line from Hillary near the end.
+"Love Don't Live Here", "Hello World", and "We Owned the Night" are Charles only; "American Honey", "Downtown", and "Bartender" are Hillary only; and "Goodbye Town" is all Charles, except for one line from Hillary near the end.